 It also has four escalators, two from the street level to the ticket window level and two from the ticket window level to the metro platform, and an additional 17 escalators, eleven of which are situated inside and six from the street level to the ticket window level.

 Furthermore, Heliopolis Metro Station is fitted with automated ATM machines for direct ticket purchases, as well as a digital signage system to assist in directing passengers within the facility.

 Expectations for the Station

-Heliopolis metro Station is expected to eliminate nearly two million commutes above ground, hence reducing Cairo’s traffic congestion and saving Egyptians close to US $14.2m inform of public transportation costs.
+Heliopolis metro Station is expected to eliminate nearly two million commutes above ground, hence reducing Cairo’s traffic congestion and saving Egyptians close to US $14.2m inform in public transportation costs.

 Speaking during the launch, Kamel El-Wazir, the Minister for Transportation said that 5,000 square meters of the entire station are set aside for commercial use, which is expected to increase the Cairo metro’s financial returns as well as the country’s economy.

 Building begins to sink due to the ongoing construction of the Cairo Metro Line